ekkus93/sparkle_motion/docs/ORCHESTRATOR.md

 3. Updating `asset_refs` atomically (mutate then persist `runs/<run_id>/asset_refs.json`).
 4. Emitting a checkpoint JSON payload that captures the stage status and enough metadata for operators to reason about retries.

-**Stub adapters for local runs.** Wan, TTS, Wav2Lip, assemble, and QA adapters now ship with deterministic fallbacks backed by `src/sparkle_motion/adapters/stub_adapter.py`.
+**Stub adapters for local runs.** Wan, TTS, Wav2Lip, and assemble adapters ship with deterministic fallbacks backed by `src/sparkle_motion/adapters/stub_adapter.py`.
 These helpers generate minimal-yet-valid PNG/MP4/WAV artifacts (leveraging `ffmpeg` when available) so that `tests/test_smoke.py` and Colab dry runs produce the same filesystem layout as production, minus the heavyweight models.
 Replacing them with real integrations only requires swapping the adapter implementation; the orchestrator contract remains unchanged.

 ### Service wiring & tool catalog

 - **SessionService** (`src/sparkle_motion/services.py`) issues the `run_id`, prepares `runs/<run_id>/` (artifacts, checkpoints, human-review folders), and hands the runner a `SessionContext`.
 Plugging in the official ADK service later is a matter of passing a different implementation into `Runner(session_service=...)`.
 - **ArtifactService** records every persisted output in `runs/<run_id>/artifacts.json` so humans/agents have a canonical lookup for Drive paths or URIs.
 Stage adapters call `artifact_service.register(name, path)` after writing files.
-- **MemoryService** appends structured events (stage begin/success/fail, QA verdicts, human-review notes) to `runs/<run_id>/memory_log.json`.
+- **MemoryService** appends structured events (stage begin/success/fail plus human-review notes) to `runs/<run_id>/memory_log.json`.
 This is the long-lived log ADK agents or dashboards can consume.
 - **ToolRegistry** mirrors ADK’s FunctionTool catalog.
 Each stage registers its callable/metadata with the registry, and the runner resolves stages via registry lookups, which allows hot-swapping adapters (local vs. remote) without editing orchestrator logic.

 These abstractions keep the runner faithful to ADK patterns while remaining lightweight for the current Colab workflow.